xypron/glpk-cli/README.md

 the LD\_LIBRARY\_PATH environment variables.

-The following example shows how to compile an application version.exe which writes the GLPK version number to the console.
+The following example shows how to compile an application version.exe which writes the GLPK version number to the console in C#.

     export MONO_PATH=/usr/local/lib/glpk-cli
     export LD_LIBRARY_PATH=/usr/local/lib/glpk-cli